kavipriyandhanapal/DevTinder/PROCESS.md

 - For encrypt we can use the npm package Called BCRYPT
 - BCRYPT will convert the string password into HASH

+Episode - 10
+- Install cokkie parser
+- Send Dummy cookie During login
+- create GET profile Api and acess the token with cookie
+- install jwt Libraray and Create cookie in login method and pass it to postman
+- pass the cookie to the GET profile method and find the user by the user id
+- Create A middleware for AUTHENTICATION of JWT token
+- If authenticate means Find The user And Add it To the Request
+- Set Expire Date For Both JWT and Cookies